About me

 Motivation

-My objectives for the field would be the following, for which I have expertise or at least solid knowledge.
-I think we need to focus on environmental studies and sampling deep-branching lineages in order to understand the ecology and to have a less biased picture of macroevolution.
+For over a decade, I’ve been working in evolutionary protistology, and I think we need to focus on environmental studies and sampling deep-branching lineages in order to understand the ecology and to have a less biased picture of macroevolution.
 Although single cell -omics is helping to molecularly characterize most protists, I think culturing remains pretty important, even though it is challenging and time-consuming.
-Short-read sequencing has been fundamental to get draft transcriptomes and genomes, but in order to go deeper (e.g. functional studies) we need high-quality genomes, and this is why I think that, from now on, it is also fundamental to use long-read sequencing and Hi-C in complement with short-read sequencing.
-Finally, I think that performing good imaging and morphological characterization of protists is also a fundamental work in our field, although time-consuming and unfortunately less rewarding than molecular studies, it is an art that must not be forgotten.
+Short-read sequencing has been fundamental to get draft transcriptomes and genomes, but in order to go deeper (e.g. functional studies) we need high-quality genomes, and this is why I think that it is also fundamental to use long-read sequencing and Hi-C to obtain high quality genomic data.
+For that, FACS is fundamental to obtain purified cells.
+Finally, I think that performing good imaging and morphological characterization of protists is also a fundamental work in our field, it is an art that must not be forgotten.
 Overall, I think that evolutionary protistology is a field in expansion, due to globalisation and technology, and I find it really exciting.
 As I like to say: we are now like 18th-century naturalists studying their outside world.